dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/advanced.md

 ## Create your own transformer

-Although the `filesystem` resource yields the files from cloud storage or a local filesystem, you need to apply a transformer resource to retrieve the records from files. `dlt` natively supports three file types: `csv`, `parquet`, and `jsonl` (more details in [filesystem transformer resource](../filesystem/basic#2-choose-the-right-transformer-resource)).
+Although the `filesystem` resource yields the files from cloud storage or a local filesystem, you need to apply a transformer resource to retrieve the records from files. dlt natively supports three file types: [CSV](../../file-formats/csv.md), [Parquet](../../file-formats/parquet.md), and [JSONL](../../file-formats/jsonl.md) (more details in [filesystem transformer resource](../filesystem/basic#2-choose-the-right-transformer-resource)).

 But you can easily create your own.
 In order to do this, you just need a function that takes as input a `FileItemDict` iterator and yields a list of records (recommended for performance) or individual records.